evananderson06/evan-anderson.ca/content/manhunt.md

 ### The Architecture
 I'm going to talk more about the tech behind this app.
 If you don't want to read about that maybe skip to the next section.

 Evan asked ChatGPT how someone could build something like this, and when we had our first meeting, he brought up the idea of using a service called [Traccar](https://www.traccar.org/).
 Traccar - an open source "Modern GPS Tracking Platform" - from my understanding is designed for companies to track fleets of cars, aircraft, etc. Fortunately, they happened to have a mobile client that could connect to their servers, and broadcast a smartphones location to the app.
 The other big win with Traccar was that it comes with a WebSocket API that broadcasts changes to device locations, allowing us to make updates in realtime.
-I installed Traccar locally, and tinkered with its API, and I realized that it was perfect for what we need, tracking people, not cars.
+I installed Traccar locally, tinkered with its API, and I realized that it was perfect for what we need, tracking people, not cars.

 With a local installation of Traccar ready to go, I made a Next.js app and set it up with Supabase.
-I setup the database, made admin users, made all the views, and everything else I needed, *except* real-time updates.
+I set up the database, made admin users, made all the views, and everything else I needed, except real-time updates.
 The issue with the Traccar API is that with my setup, it exposed all players locations.
-I wanted to ensure users could only see their own location, and that meant the client could never receive other players locations.
+I wanted to ensure users could only see their own location, and that meant the client could never receive other players' locations.

 My solution for this problem was my own WebSocket Server, Hodson Middleman.
 This server would connect to the Traccar WebSocket, update player locations in the Supabase database, and also send them out to WebSocket clients.
 I also needed something that was always running to control the borders, so Hodson Middleman also watched and managed border changes.
 I drew a quick diagram that outlines the communication between each service.
 TLDR: everything talks to everything